EthanMarx/ethanmarx.github.io/_news/deploy.md

 ---
 layout: post
-date: 2025-08-01 15:59:00-0400
+date: 2025-10-02 15:59:00-0400
 title: Deployed deep-learning gravitational-wave detection and parameter estimation algorithms into production
 inline: false
 related_posts: false
 ---

-With colleagues at MIT and collaborators at University of Minnesota (UMN), we've deployed a real-time, deep-learning based binary black hole search, [Aframe](/projects/aframe), and parameter estimation algorithm, [AMPLFI](amplfi) into production.
+As of August 28th, with colleagues at MIT and collaborators at University of Minnesota (UMN), we've deployed a real-time, deep-learning based binary black hole search, [Aframe](/projects/aframe), and parameter estimation algorithm, [AMPLFI](amplfi) into production.
 This is the first time deep-learning is being used together for both detection and parameter estimation of gravitational wave sources.
 See [this announcement](https://cse.umn.edu/mifa/news/umn-and-mit-launch-first-real-time-machine-learning-search-colliding-black-holes) from UMN for more information.

 Compared with traditional statistical methods, deep learning approaches are faster and have a smaller computational footprint.
 Detecting sources as quickly is possible is critical for maximizing the potential of multi-messenger astronomy.
 Here's an example [GCN circular](https://gcn.nasa.gov/circulars/41601?view=index&query=S250830m+&startDate=&endDate=&sort=circularID) distributed to the astronomical community that Aframe and AMPLFI contributed to.